FloeDesignTechnologies/phpcs-security-audit/README.md

   8 | WARNING | db_query() is deprecated except when doing a static query
   8 | ERROR   | Potential SQL injection found in db_query()
   9 | WARNING | Usage of preg_replace with /e modifier is not recommended.
- 10 | WARNING | Usage of preg_replace with /e modifier is not recommended.

 ```